Parameter estimation for semilinear SPDEs from local measurements: Main results

 The broad specifications of $F$, $B$ and $K$ allow for application of the asymptotic results to a wide range of SPDEs.
-We also emphasize that the asymptotic variance $\vartheta\Sigma$ for $\nu>1$ depends on $B$ only locally, while $F$ does not appear at all.
+We also emphasize that the asymptotic variance $\vartheta\Sigma$ in Theorem \ref{thm:rates} for $\nu>1$ does not depend on $F$ at all.
 Therefore, the augmented MLE is robust to the misspecification of $F$, which practically speaking is often difficult to model exactly.
 As far as $B$ is concerned, similar to Example~\ref{ex:B}(i-iii), only the scaling with respect to $\gamma$ appears in $\Sigma$.

 \begin{example} For $B$ as in Example~\ref{ex:B}(i-iii), grant Assumptions~\ref{assump:K} and \ref{assump:F} for $\nu>1$.
 In this case, $\Sigma$ can be computed explicitly, it is independent of $B^*_{0,x_0}=M_{\sigma(x_0)}$, and we have that